yvelikova/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/get_started.md

 {
 "title": "Get started with KPS",
-"linkTitle": "Get started with KPS",
+"linkTitle": "Get started",
 "weight":"30",
 "date": "2020-01-06",
 "description": "Develop an example KPS table for managing simple user information."
 }

-## Example KPS table

-The final structure of the example table is displayed in Policy Studio as follows:
+The final structure of the example KPS table in Policy Studio is as follows:

 ![Getting Started - User table in Policy Studio](/Images/APIGatewayKPSUserGuide/03000002.png)